 Contour map generator

-Here is where the Contour Map Generator comes in.
-An awesome program created by Verge Permaculture that answers all those questions in just a few clicks.
+The Contour Map Generator is an awesome program created by Verge Permaculture that answers all those questions in just a few clicks.
 If you need a contour map to design a new property, or to fix some problems on an existing property, we would highly recommend it.

 In the screenshot above you can see what it offers you with 50cm contours, elevation, and the local drainage network, all in one package.
 The picture above shows what can be done with a high-resolution dataset, in this case, LiDAR.
 The downside is that LiDAR isn’t available everywhere, but if you’re interested you can email Mitch at [email protected]